-- (1) Option one is for the person to hold test results of samples taken and tested in accordance with the relevant requirements described in Part 3 of this Standard demonstrating that the maximum level has not been exceeded. - (2) A person must not sell honey for human consumption or export until the person has received the results of the analysis samples taken and tested in accordance with subclause (1). - (3) The results must be kept for four years from the date on which the honey is packed for sale for human consumption or exported. - (4) This option is not available for production of box section comb honey.
+- (1) Option one is for the person to hold test results of samples that: - a) were taken and tested in accordance with the relevant requirements described in Part 3 of this Standard; and - b) demonstrate that the maximum level has not been exceeded. - (2) A person must not sell honey for human consumption until the person has received the results of the analysis samples taken and tested in accordance with subclause (1). - (3) The results must be kept for four years from the date on which the honey is packed for sale for human consumption. - (4) This option is not available for production of box section comb honey.